hikeventures/hikeventures.github.io/_posts/best/2015-06-11-best-backpack-for-packrafting.markdown

 layout: post
 ---

-Here is my <a href="#table">selection</a> of the best backpacks which I would consider to take on my next pack rafting adventure.
+Here is my <a rel="nofollow" href="#table">selection</a> of the best backpacks which I would consider to take on my next pack rafting adventure.

-Having used the <a href="http://www.hikeventures.com/gear-review-hmg-porter-4400-black/">HMG Porter 4400</a> for the last 3 years on my packrafting trips I was interested to see which alternatives would be available on the market.
+Having used the <a rel="nofollow" href="http://www.hikeventures.com/gear-review-hmg-porter-4400-black/">HMG Porter 4400</a> for the last 3 years on my packrafting trips I was interested to see which alternatives would be available on the market.

 Gernerally speaking I was not able to find any alternative to the HMG Porter 4400 which is that light and feels like a proper backpack when I bought it.